EM8250 - Companies: Employer Compliance

 The End of Year returns on forms P35, P14, P11D and P11D(b) should be examined.
 In particular you should consider whether PAYE has been operated on all Directors remuneration at the right time and whether P11Ds reflect all expenses and benefits of Directors and other employees.
 Check the payment history to see if the company makes its PAYE remittances regularly and on time as a poor payment history may be indicative of a general attitude by the company and its directors to their obligations and could be a reason, especially when combined with other unsatisfactory features, for commencing a full enquiry into the company return.

 If a company enquiry is not being team-worked with Employer Compliance you should liaise with the Unit responsible for the company when employer irregularities are suspected.
 Together you will be able to decide who can most appropriately do the enquiry work and quantify PAYE, NICs and benefit irregularities.
 But you should not accompany nor assist an Employer Compliance Officer on an employer compliance review without the knowledge and agreement of the employer.
 An employer Class 6 recovery can be either included in a Class 1A or Class 2 company tax offer or a separate Class 6 offer can be sought for the PAYE and NICs liability.
 When included in the company tax offer the wording of the offer needs to be revised because NIC is not a duty.
-You should substitute “under the relevant Acts and Regulations” and “liabilities” as the company offer letter at ECH21615.
+You should substitute “under the relevant Acts and Regulations” and “liabilities” as the company offer letter.

 If the company is in the construction industry or supplies the personal services of workers you should similarly consider its compliance with the sub-contractor regulations, or the IR35 legislation.
 If the IR35 service company legislation applies the company is entitled to relief for the PAYE IT and NIC on the deemed payment as though remuneration had been paid on 5 April for the year of assessment.
 Relief can be allowed by amendment of the company tax return or as a mistake claim under PARA51/SCH18/FA98.